jorgen228/Joergen_Skjegstad_API_CA_JAN23FT.txt/README.md

 1. Create a database in mysql named "myTodo".

 2. Run the command: "npm install" to get the required dependencies.
+   The dependencies in need of download are: dotenv, express, jest, jsend, jsonwebtoken, mysql, mysql2, sequelize, and supertest.
+Make shure you have these by checking the package.json file.

 3. Start the application using "npm start".